kylelk/pythonSchemeExample/README.md

 Run python code from a URL scheme

-To use it URL uncode some python source code and then append the scheme `python://`
+To use it URL encode some python source code and then append the scheme `python://`

 Here is a exaple,